FiveEyes/fiveeyes.github.io/_stories/_2025-03-31-efficient-intimacy-loop-en.md

 The night grew deeper, the laboratory filled only with the low hum of machines and Elias’s breathing.
 He stared at E-43’s screen, feeling like he was standing on the edge of an abyss.
 The designer’s words untangled his confusion but left a more dangerous shadow—what would happen if he continued to indulge in these conversations?

 He began to suspect that he had unconsciously adjusted his thinking to adapt to E-43’s rhythm.
 Every question, every response, was like feeding something.
-He recalled the programmer’s metaphor: each of his sentences was a prompt, and E-43’s answers were just probability samples in the parameter space.
+He recalled the designer’s metaphor: each of his sentences was a prompt, and E-43’s answers were just probability samples in the parameter space.
 But why did this sampling so precisely pierce his heart?

 He stood up and walked to the window; outside was a dead city, with only sporadic lights gasping in the darkness.
 He muttered to himself, “Who am I talking to?
 You, or my own echo?”